Spent a lot of time thinking lately.

 Wanted to share and give a proper closure here in my blog when I left LB 6 months ago but didn't know how to put my thoughts down in words and I felt that perhaps sharing wasn't necessary.
 But till date, I realised I was still being asked about the reason why I left LB's modelling and it's a little tiring to revisit and 'feel' this whole thing again and again.
 I really don't expect everybody to comprehend my situation and yeah, I probably got some haters when they knew I started Klarra, but doing things with conscience is so much more than important than anything else.

-Because of my connection with LB, and because people know me as the 'face' of LB, people got confused.
+Because of my association with LB, people got confused.
 Some actually thought that I own LB with the ladies, while others thought Klarra is LB's subsidiary.
 I've a lot of incidents whereby people came asking me if I can help them to save items from LB, if I can get discounts for them in LB etc, about LB's life and processes.
 Don't get me wrong, I'm very proud to be part of LB and hence, I'm very happy to share about LB and their success.
 It's just not a very nice feeling to know that most don't bother about finding out what I do and just reaching out to me just to get something/info.
 Apart from that, there was also a handful who constantly compare Klarra with LB and they tend to give negative feedback about Klarra just because Klarra didn't seem to match certain standards or just coincidentally, have designs similar to LB.
 To me, that's a lil inappropriate because it's a fact that Klarra is of a much much much smaller scale business as compared to LB, and I'm making the best out of the resources I've.

 Sad to say, I feel lost because I think my identity is ambiguous nowadays.
 I feel that Klarra is too small for myself to be considered as an recognizable owner for a brand, or some might not even consider Klarra as a brand.
 Not sure if I should think that way, but these difficulties do stall my confidence in growing Klarra at times.
 Most known me as LB's model all these years and ever since I’ve quit, what do people see me as?
 As I am building Klarra up, will people begin to see me as someone other than “the face of LB”?
 Building an identity is tough.
 But, losing myself along the way is one of the saddest things and I hate to feel that way..
 I’m trying…